kgorinson/TimeMachineProgressMonitor/README.md

 #Installation
 copy tmpct.sh to a local directory

-run the following commands to set it up:
+run the following command to set it up:

-"mkdir tmscript"

 "chmod +x tmpct.sh"